The Best Employee Training Software for a Modern Workplace

 Why we picked it

-iSpring Learn is an online employee training platform that takes the top spot in our rankings for its minimalist design and robust feature set that allows you to implement any learning scenario, from new hire onboarding and employee certifications to product and compliance training.
+iSpring Learn is an employee online training software that takes the top spot in our ranking for its highly intuitive design and robust feature set that supports any learning scenario, from new hire onboarding and employee certifications to product training and compliance training.

 Pros

-• Build courses directly on the platform or with the bundled robust authoring toolkit, iSpring Suite
+- Training modules can be built directly on the platform or with iSpring Suite

 Cons